NJIT-CS490/hw7-003/README.md

 2. `python main.py`

 Common Issues:
-1. There is only one page
+1. None at the moment

 Current Problems:
 1. Currently none, will be updated as needed.